pkeilbach/htwg-practical-nlp/CONTRIBUTING.md

 You can also engage in [discussions](https://github.com/pkeilbach/htwg-practical-nlp/discussions).
 While this is not a contribution per se, a question of yours about an assignment or lecture may lead to an issue that needs to be solved!

+## Engage in discussions

+You will get the most out of this course if you actively participate and exchange with both your peers and me as the lecturer.

+We use [GitHub discussions](https://github.com/pkeilbach/htwg-practical-nlp/discussions) to discuss all things related to the course content.
+Both your peers and me can comment on your topic and hopefully resolve your issue.

+- Stuck with an assignment?
+Post your question to the [Q&A board 🙏](https://github.com/pkeilbach/htwg-practical-nlp/discussions/categories/q-a), maybe your peers have the same issue
+- Anything that was covered in the lecture was confusing?
+Post it to the [Q&A board 🙏](https://github.com/pkeilbach/htwg-practical-nlp/discussions/categories/q-a) and I will get back to it
+- Having a more general question?
+Use the [general board 💬](https://github.com/pkeilbach/htwg-practical-nlp/discussions/categories/general)
+- You have an idea what could be improved?
+Use the [idea board 💡](https://github.com/pkeilbach/htwg-practical-nlp/discussions/categories/ideas)

+Using the GitHub discussion tool is highly encouraged.
+Every question is welcome and there is no such thing as stupid questions.
+We all come from different backgrounds, and usually, if somehing is unclear to you, you are not alone. 👐

+Also, initiating discussions offers the chance to earn bonus points, since a question of yours might reveal a bug or issue that needs to be solved! 🏅

+> "Internal" announcements that are specific to the current semester will still be posted in Moodle, so that nobody misses anything.

 ## Forking the course repository

 The recommended way to work with this course is to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the course repository.